Little Golem

 If you wait a full week to make your move, your available time will have dropped to 72 hours (240 initial hours minus 168 hours).
 After making your move, 36 hours will be added to your time, bringing it up to 108 hours.
 (72+36)

 In addition, each player also has vacation days, which kick in automatically if a player's available time runs out.
-Each player has the equivalent of 20 vacation days each year.
-(Paid members currently have more.)
+Each player has the equivalent of 15 (or 20) vacation days each year.
+(Paid members have 30 vacation days.)
 Each player's vacation days are reset on January 1st of each year.
-You can view the number of vacation days you have remaining by clicking on the MYGAMES link, and then clicking on VACATION.
+You can view the number of vacation days you have remaining by clicking on the MYGAMES link from the main menu, and then clicking on VACATION.

 There are times when a player may have more than 240 hours to make a move.
 For example, if a vacation day is triggered, 24 hours are added to each game that player is playing.
 However, once that player makes a move, no matter how much time he has, his move-clock will drop back to, at most, 240.